Poland Passes Bill Criminalizing Claims Of Its Complicity In The Holocaust

 A gang of professional thugs enters a two-family house.They kill the first family almost entirely.They kill the parents of the second, torturing the kids.They loot and raze the house.
 Could one, in good conscience, say that the second family is guilty for the murder of the first?— Mateusz Morawiecki (@MorawieckiM) January 28, 2018

-Poland's right-wing ruling Law and Justice party, which has been pushing the measure, has made several moves recently that haven't sat well with their European neighbors — including new laws cementing political control over the country's court system, which have drawn the threat of sanctions from the European Union, and revived talk of possibly demanding war reparations from Germany.
+Poland's right-wing ruling Law and Justice party, which has been pushing the measure, has made several moves recently that haven't sat well with its European neighbors — including new laws cementing political control over the country's court system, which have drawn the threat of sanctions from the European Union, and revived talk of possibly demanding war reparations from Germany.

 This time, the criticism has extended beyond the borders of Europe, too.

 "The history of the Holocaust is painful and complex.
 We understand that phrases such as 'Polish death camps' are inaccurate, misleading, and hurtful.
-We are concerned, however, that if enacted this draft legislation could undermine free speech and academic discourse," U.S. State Department spokesperson Heather Nauert said in a statement Wednesday.
+We are concerned, however, that if enacted this draft legislation could undermine free speech and academic discourse," U.S. State Department spokeswoman Heather Nauert said in a statement Wednesday.

 "We all must be careful not to inhibit discussion and commentary on the Holocaust," she added, encouraging Polish politicians to reconsider their position.
 "We believe open debate, scholarship, and education are the best means of countering inaccurate and hurtful speech."